 - Lead the process of recruiting, interviewing and recommending candidates to the board.
-Propose new nominees for directorship to the full board, as required. - Develop and maintain a matrix of the skills, competencies and requirements represented on the board and those to be sought in candidates for directorship that would be helpful to the board and the Company, as well as a list of potential candidates for directorship responsive to such matrix of skills and needs, and consider whether each new nominee can devote sufficient time and resources to his or her duties as a board member. - · Maintain an evergreen list of director candidates. - Determine whether any director is an independent director, subject to confirmation by the board. - Annually recommend membership of the committees and their respective chairs to the board for approval. - Determine the director orientation program for new directors and assess the effectiveness of the program. - Review the continuing education requirements of directors and provide guidance for continuing education opportunities for directors. - Bi-annually (or more frequently as the board may direct from time to time) determine the scope and process for evaluating the performance of the board, its committees and/or its individual directors, and report to the board. - Annually assess the Company's compliance with the governance and disclosure requirements of applicable securities regulators. - Annually assess the adequacy of the Company's governance-related policies, including the Statement of Governance Policies, the board and committee charters, the Company's Disclosure Policy, and propose any appropriate amendments to the board. - Monitor the adequacy of the Company's D&O Insurance Policy. - Annually review and recommend the compensation of directors, including grants of deferred share units of the Company, and make a recommendation to the board. - Make recommendations to the board with respect to incentive compensation and equitybased plans for the Executive Chairman. - Annually review and assess the adequacy of this charter.
+Propose new nominees for directorship to the board, as required. - Develop and maintain a matrix of the relevant skills, competencies and requirements to be represented on the board and those to be sought in candidates for directorship that would be helpful to the board and the Company, as well as a list of potential candidates for directorship responsive to such matrix of skills and needs, and consider whether each new nominee can devote sufficient time and resources to his or her duties as a board member.

-Charter of the Environment and Health & Safety Committee
+- Maintain an evergreen list of director candidates. - Determine whether any director is an independent director, subject to confirmation by the board. - Annually recommend membership of the committees, their respective chairs and the Lead Director to the board for approval. - Determine the director orientation program for new directors and assess the effectiveness of the program. - Review the continuing education activities of the board and individual directors during the previous year and provide guidance for continuing education for the ensuing year. - Bi-annually (or more frequently as the board may direct from time to time) determine the scope and process for evaluating the performance of the board, its committees and/or its individual directors, and report to the board. - Annually assess the Company's compliance with the governance and disclosure requirements of applicable securities regulators. - Annually assess the adequacy of the Company's governance-related policies, including the Statement of Governance Policies, the board and committee charters, the Company's Disclosure Policy, and propose any appropriate amendments to the board. - Oversee the Company's environmental, social and governance ("ESG") policies and practices. - Monitor the adequacy of the Company's D&O Insurance Policy. - Annually review and recommend to the board the compensation of directors, including grants of deferred share units of the Company. - Annually assess the performance of the Executive Chairman - Annually review and recommend to the board the compensation of the Executive Chairman. - Annually review and assess the adequacy of this charter.

-The Environment, Health & Safety Committee ("EHS Committee") is responsible for assisting the board of the Company in fulfilling its oversight responsibilities in relation to:
+Charter of the Corporate Social Responsibility Committee

-• the Company's policies, management systems and performance with respect to environmental and occupational health and safety ("EHS") matters;
+The Corporate Social Responsibility Committee ("CSR Committee") is responsible for assisting the board of the Company in fulfilling its oversight responsibilities in relation to:

-- the Company's compliance with legal and regulatory requirements as they pertain to environment, health and safety; - the liabilities of the Company that may arise from EHS matters with respect to the foregoing; and - such other duties as may be delegated to the EHS Committee by the board.
+- the Company's policies, management systems and performance with respect to environmental and occupational health and safety ("EHS") matters; - the Company's compliance with legal and regulatory requirements as they pertain to environment, health and safety; - the liabilities of the Company that may arise from EHS matters with respect to the foregoing; and - such other duties as may be delegated to the CSR Committee by the board.